How Britain and Brazil Coped With Their Leaders Falling Ill

-With President Trump’s COVID-19 diagnosis, the U.S. joins the ranks of countries whose leaders have contracted the disease.
+With President Trump saying he has tested positive for COVID-19, the U.S. joins the ranks of countries whose leaders have contracted the disease.

 While no world leader has yet died from COVID-19, some have suffered severe complications.
 Brazil and the U.K. offer two different lessons in how a leader contracting the virus can disrupt the governance of a nation.